arduino/openwrt-yun/README.md

 mkdir -p ~/DOWNLOAD
 ```

-Now clone the repo with
+To clone the repository using git SSH, make sure you [have your public SSH key in your github profile](https://help.github.com/articles/generating-ssh-keys) and execute:

 ```bash
 git clone git@github.com:arduino/OpenWrt-yun.git
 ```

-Note: If you clone the repository over HTTPS by instead executing:
+However if you can't use git SSH you can instead clone the repository over HTTPS by executing:

 ```bash
 git clone https://github.com/arduino/openwrt-yun.git
 ````

-You _must_ edit the feeds.conf.default file and change this line from:
+If you clone the repository using HTTPS you _must_ edit the feeds.conf.default file and change the package repository from git SSH to HTTPS by changing the first line from:

 ```
 src-git packages git@github.com:arduino/openwrt-packages-yun.git